About the Project

 Meeting the Needs of Various Research Groups

 Value, functionality and efficiency were NIST’s top design drivers for the NIST Building 245 Modernization.
 All design decisions focused on creating a functional, pragmatic and cost-effective building that supports the technical requirements for scientific research and will serve NIST for at least the next 50 years.
 In addition, the design-build team was tasked with meeting the needs of several different research groups.
-Managing the needs of the individual researchers while respecting NIST’s design drivers was a challenge to the design-build team.
+A challenge to the design-build team was managing the needs of the individual researchers while respecting NIST’s design. drivers

 Solution